 Divine Chocolate is a global social enterprise driven by a mission.
 Our mission is to help end exploitation in the cocoa industry, creating a world where farmers thrive and prosper.

 Our business model reflects the belief that producers should earn a share of the profits they help to create.
-That’s why the a shareholder of Divine Chocolate is Kuapa Kokoo Farmers’ Union, a co-operative of 100,000 cocoa farmers in Ghana who grow the finest quality cocoa for our everyday and seasonal collections.
-The farmers’ ownership stake in Divine Chocolate is a first in the Fairtrade world.
+That’s why Kuapa Kokoo Farmers’ Union, a co-operative of over 100,000 cocoa farmers in Ghana, who grow the finest quality cocoa for our everyday and seasonal collections, co-own Divine Chocolate.
+Their stake in Divine Chocolate is a first in the Fairtrade world.

 A social enterprise is all about combining business with social justice, and using business and enterprise as a force for good and a way of making change.
 Definition by Social Enterprise UK